 Repository privacy, permissions, and more

 The purpose of a hosted DVCS is, in part, to allow geographically dispersed users to collaborate on code development.
-To do this effectively in Bitbucket, you need to understand public and private as it applies to repositories.
+To do this effectively in Bitbucket Cloud, you need to understand public and private as it applies to repositories.
 You also need to understand what types of permissions you can grant to users in your repositories.
 This page covers the following topics:

 Repository Creation for User Accounts and Teams